Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

 Detailed Approach:

-    Step 1: I knew that i had to locate the function that needed to be called to i first wanted to locate the adress of it. to do this i hopped into gdb and
+    Step 1: I knew that i had to locate the function that needed to be called to i first wanted to locate the adress of it.
+To do this i opened gdb and used the info functions to find the address of ret2win, as seen in the photo below.

-    Step 2: [Describe the next thing you did.
-Discuss any barriers you encountered and how you overcame them.]

-...
+    Step 2: The next thing i did was find out how many bytes it took to overflow.

 N. Final Step: [Your breakthrough moment when you captured the flag.
 Describe in detail.]